ondich/cs257_2022_fall/webapps/readme.txt

 app4-for-video - This is a sample that I used for a few terms of CS257 to demonstrate how to combine Flask, Javascript, and PostgreSQL in one package.
 And in particular, I made a video based on this app to illustrate various techniques.
 In the meantime, I developed the simpler (and, I hope, more helpful) sample app3-api-and-db for the same purpose.
 But since I haven't remade the video, app4-for-video is here so you can consult it while watching the video.

+app5-with-api - A slight variant of app2-with-api that shows a little bit of passing data from a user input element (a text box) to the API as GET parameters.
+Try clicking Cats with nothing in the text box.
+Then try putting just "a" in the text box to see if you get the cats who have "a" in their names.